-Angel Island State Park is a spectacular grass and woodland covered mountainous island just a stone’s skip away from the urban mecca that is San Francisco.
-With incredibly rich history, unparalleled location, and a plethora of expansive views of the San Francisco skyline, the Golden Gate Bridge, and the surrounding Bay Area (just imagine unzipping your tent to these sights), this island is definitely worth a visit during a stay in SF.
-The park features some great hiking and biking trails as well as many other interesting recreational opportunities, and gives visitors a surreal getaway from the hustle and bustle of the urban areas that surround it.
+Angel Island State Park is a spectacular grass and woodland covered mountainous island, just a stone’s throw away from the urban mecca that is San Francisco.
+With an incredibly rich history, unparalleled location, and a plethora of expansive views of the San Francisco skyline, the Golden Gate Bridge, and the surrounding Bay Area (just imagine unzipping your tent to these sights), this island is definitely worth a visit during a stay in SF.
+The park features some great hiking and biking trails as well as many other exciting recreational opportunities and gives visitors a surreal getaway from the hustle and bustle of the urban areas that surround it.
 Here are our tips for visiting.
+Also, I went back for a hike here in 2019 which you can read about in this post.

 Visitors can take the ferry from either Tiburon or San Francisco, with multiple departure times per day.
 Sometimes you’ll get lucky and get some dolphins riding alongside, and the ride is always quite pleasant.
 The more bold travelers also get to Angel Island by kayak, but we only recommend this if you have a lot of experience under your belt though.